 The design on this bowl is organized into three panels, two narrow and one wider.
 I had trouble determining this pattern because the design elements seem crowded and frenetic: great energy packed between framing lines.
-The bottom of the pot carries the penciled number “11-75,” which I interpret as meaning that the pot was purchased in November of 1975, about two years after Rondina began making pottery.
+The bottom of the pot carries the penciled number “11-75,” which I interpret as meaning that the pot was purchased in November of 1975, about five years after Rondina began making pottery.
 Later she miniaturized design elements and created mosaic-like patterns on her pottery.
 Pots carrying patterns of tiny design won Rhondina great acclaim, including “Best of Show” at the 1996 Santa Fe Indian Market.
 Thus bowl 2021-08 is an early product by an artist in the process of finding her distinctive style, its crowded design a harbinger of a pattern that would characterize her success.

 The bowl rises at a consistent rate from a 2-inch base, creating a 4.125-inch wide surface between base and lip.
 The walls, including the base, are of consistent thickness: substantial but a bit thin.
 As a result the pot feels lighter than expected.
 Both exterior and interior of the pot have been stone polished; my hands ask to caress the surfaces.
 There is slight blushing from the outdoor firing on the exterior; the interior is relatively pale.